gjairath/NPM-Clone/README.md

 # Description
 This project was made by me and another contributor. <br> For a detailed commit history check here: [https://github.com/Purdue-ECE-461/project-2-project-2-19.]
 <br> Mimics the NPM client with the use of RESTful interactions & a minimalistic front-end design.
-Deployed using Google Cloud and various GCP components for interacting w/ endpoints.
+Deployed using Google Cloud Endpoints.

 # Link
 https://npm-clone-341104.uc.r.appspot.com/ <br> The app may be closed because I do not have that many kidneys to sell.